Plymouth History Museums

 Website: www.plymouthantiquariansociety.org/historic.htm

-The museum features all of the family’s original furnishings, paintings and furniture that shows 200 years of domestic life in Plymouth.
+The museum features all of the family’s original furnishings, paintings, and furniture that show 200 years of domestic life in Plymouth.

 1677 Harlow Old Fort House: